On studying the work of William Hugh Woodin

 If the Planck base units are meaningful, and that seems to have been settled in the past twenty or so years, does it describe a starting point for spacetime?
 I have naively concluded that it does.
 When Planck’s efficacy was questioned, I dropped back to the 1874 work of George Johnstone Stoney and suggest the actual numbers be understood to be symbolic yet still a real reality.

 So, from where does everything come?
 I redefined infinity in light of three most basic facts of pi, and say, “Continuity-symmetry-harmony.”
 All other discussions are considered personal.
 Of course, that may well be just too naive in light of the work of Hilbert, Gödel and Woodin.
 Yet, if we can show from where imperfections originate, maybe we have something a little different.
 Assuming perfection is the sphere and pi, the first imperfections may well be geometric; and, Aristotle may have unwittingly missed that key marker, five tetrahedrons creating a gap.
-It seems nobody recognized the five-octahedral gap.
+It seems nobody has yet recognized the five-octahedral gap.
 It is too simple, but it looks good coupled with the five-tetrahedral gap.
 I think there is something to it.
 That little cluster looks like a logic gate and when you add the twenty-tetrahedral icosahedron in place of a five-tetrahedral unit, complexity-and-possibility are multiplied.

 I seem to be off in la-la land, but it might be of some interest to a scholar with depth of knowledge and perspective.
 Is there anything interesting going on here?